 "From a young age I loved to watch my father and grandfather tinker away on everything from cars to cameras.
 I was fortunate to benefit from my families’ passion for history and scientific instruments by being taken to all sorts of museums and exhibitions, which kindled a personal love of clockwork.
 For a secondary school work experience placement, I arranged to spend time with a local clockmaker and was stunned by the variety of mechanisms that exist.
 Each was a snap shot from the last 300 years representing the technological refinement and application of contemporary engineering principles all wrapped up in the design aesthetics of the era.

-My work as an independent restorer means I will always be refining my skills and broadening my experience on new projects."
+I am an accredited member of the British Horological Institute, my work as an independent restorer means I will always be refining my skills and broadening my experience on new projects."

-- Lucy Herbert (MBHI)
+- Lucy Herbert